Scaling of Black Hole Accretion Discs from Gamma-Ray Bursts and Black Hole X-Ray Binaries to Active Galactic Nuclei: Abstract

 \section{Abstract}

 I consider how physical processes scale over eight orders of magnitude in black hole mass, from stellar masses in gamma-ray bursts (GRB) and black-hole X-ray binaries (BHXRB) to supermassive active galactic nuclei (AGN).
 Accretion rates onto stellar mass black holes range over more than sixteen orders of magnitude, from the lower luminosity BHXRB to GRB.
 These enormous parameter ranges correspond to qualitative as well as quantitative differences in behavior.
 The fundamental questions involve the balance between nonequilibrium and thermalized plasmas.
 When energy fluxes exceed a critical value $\sim 10^{29}$ erg/cm$^2$s, as in GRB, a black-body equilibrium pair plasma forms.
 At the lower fluxes found in AGN, BHXRB and microquasars, accretion power electrodynamically accelerates a small number of very energetic particles, explaining their non-thermal spectra and the high energy gamma-ray emission of blazars.
+Particle acceleration, (particularly of leptons because of the energy dependence of the Klein-Nishina cross-section) is limited by the flux of soft thermal photons, which is necessarily model-dependent.
+This prohibits the formulation of general scaling laws.
 Ultra-high energy cosmic rays may be accelerated by massive black holes, otherwise undetectable, with very low thermal luminosities.
 New-born fast high-field pulsars may be in the black-body equilibrium regime, resembling SGR in permanent outburst.
 I also consider the question, significant for the acceleration of nonthermal particles in GRB outflows, of whether collisionless plasmas interpenetrate rather than forming hydrodynamic shocks, and propose this as an alternative to internal shock models of GRB.
+A new appendix attempts to explain why AGN are, proportionally, more efficient accelerators of energetic particles than stellar mass black holes.